containerbuildsystem/cachi2/docs/usage.md

 In order to retrieve the archive with the tool, a `generic_lockfile.yaml` needs to be in the repository.
 You can find a sample lockfile below.
 It is identical to one found in the [sample repository](https://github.com/cachito-testing/cachi2-generic/tree/sample-app).
-A lockfile for the generic fetcher must contain a `metadata` header and a list of artifacts, where each artifact is represented as a pair of URL and a map containing one or more items in the shape of `"hashing algorithm": "checksum"`:
+A lockfile for the generic fetcher must contain a `metadata` header and a list of artifacts, where each artifact is represented as a pair of URL and a checksum string in the format of `"algorithm:checksum"`:

 ```
 ---